 Starting in spring 2020, the University has taken many measures to protect the UC community and the public at large from the spread of COVID-19.
 Among these measures was the necessary transition to remote instruction.
-This transition contributed to substantial enrollment growth in summer 2020, which exceeded total summer 2019 enrollment by an estimated 30% (or over 5,200 FTE).
-Students' ability to take summer courses remotely, along with the relative lack of alternative options for summer activities (e.g., employment, vacation travel, research, or other training opportunities, etc.) during the pandemic, contributed to this year-over-year (YOY) summer enrollment growth (see Display 4 for more details).
-Campuses will apply the lessons learned from implementing remote instruction in summer 2020 to future summer sessions planning.
+This transition contributed to substantial enrollment growth in summer 2020; however, summer 2021 saw a slight decline from summer 2020 highs, with an estimated decline of 14 percent (or over 3,187) total undergraduate summer FTE.
+Students' lesser ability to continue to take summer courses remotely, in association with California lifting most COVID restrictions thereby providing alternative options for summer activities (e.g., employment, vacation travel, research, other training opportunities, etc.), contributed to this summer enrollment decline from Summer 2020 to Summer 2021, but increase from pre-pandemic levels (see Display 4 for more details).
+Campuses have continued to adjust to the lessons learned from remote instruction in summers 2020 and 2021 to future summer sessions planning.

-Display 4: UC Undergraduate FTE Enrollment Summer 2019 and 2020
+Display 4: UC Undergraduate FTE Enrollment Summer 2020 and 2021